-- Every gene has a 16-digit binary barcode (with four 1s, and 12 0s) - with Hamming distance 4 (HD4): every barcode is separated by an HD of at least four from all other barcodes to maximally suppress RNA decoding error. - Images will localize a gene in a cellular/subcellular location
+- Every gene has a 16-digit binary barcode (with four 1s, and 12 0s) - with Hamming distance 4 (HD4): every barcode is separated by an HD of at least four from all other barcodes to maximally suppress RNA decoding error. - Images will localize a gene to a subcellular location: one "lit-up" location is one copy of the transcript.